PalisadoesFoundation/talawa-api/INSTALLATION.md

 ## Setup using Instructional Video

-We provide a mostly automated way of setting up the development environment for the Talawa API using Git, Docker, and Visual Studio Code.
+We provide a mostly automated way of setting up the production environment for the Talawa API using Git, Docker, and Docker-compose.
 Follow the instructions below and refer to the provided instructional video for a visual guide.

 Click on the image below to play the video.